anikita/anikita.github.io/_posts/2025-10-04-ok-you-have-the-perfect-ai-assistant-then-what.md

 ---
 layout: default
-title: "You Have the Perfect AI Assistant, So What?"
+title: "Ok!
+You Have the Perfect AI Assistant, Then What?"
 date: 2025-10-04
 author: Antonis Nikitakis
 categories: [blog]